Register a death

 Please click here to make an appointment

-All information relating to a registration is obtained by direct personal questioning of the informant.
-Informants are asked to provide supporting documents at registrations to help ensure records are as accurate as possible.
+All information relating to a registration is obtained by direct personal questioning of the person who registers the death.
+You are asked to provide supporting documents at registrations to help ensure records are as accurate as possible.
 We would ask that you bring, on a voluntary basis, various forms of documents to support all relevant areas of the register entry e.g. names, addresses, relationships, places and dates of events.

 Supporting documents for the deceased: